syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Trackball.md

 * `LongPress` – Activates trackball only when performing the long press action.
 * `TouchMove` – Activates trackball only when performing touch move action.
 * `None` – Hides the visibility of trackball when setting activation mode to `None`.
-It will be activated when calling
+It will be activated when calling the `Show` method.

 {% tabs %}